lukesorvik/TextMeTheWeather/readme.md

 # Automated Weather Updates via Text Messages

 This Python script sends weather updates for a specified area (e.g., Seattle) along with an image of the sky captured from traffic cameras.
+The current schedule is to text the receipeint everyday at 9am as long as the program is running, this schedule and frequency can be edited as you like.
 To use this script, create a `.env` file following the provided example and fill in the required variables.
+Run the program using the run.bat file